WordPress is a leading out-of-the-box solution for website owners who need a quick blog or site without the extra cost and hassle of custom coding.

 Each time you install WordPress, a sample post, a sample page and a sample comment are included after the installation.
 You can delete these properties or rewrite them to update the content.

-Most site owners use the initial content as a road map for building their first blog page, post and comment.
+Most site owners use the initial content as a road map to build their first blog page, post and comment.
 The difference between a page and a post is often difficult for newbie WordPress owners to understand, so editing these properties is easier than deleting them.

 However, you must do one or the other, because leaving them up sends poor quality signals to search engine algorithms such as Google.